naripok/naripok/README.md

 ## Professional information

 I continuously seek positive-sum games and collaborative opportunities worldwide.
-For more about my professional background, please take a look at my [resume](https://fernando.megali.dev) and the product section on my [company's website](https://megali.dev).
+For more about my professional background, please take a look at my [resume](https://fernando.megali.dev).

 ## Contact me